-There is a higher risk of having permanent loss of vision and increased risk of stroke for us migraine sufferers.
+There is a higher risk of having permanent loss of vision and increased risk of stroke for you as a migraine sufferer.

 These symptoms are also considered part of the migraine aura that accompanies a full blown migraine attack.
 You might just experience these symptoms without the pain in this class of migraine.

 I see orange and black dots floating through the air!
 And the carpet moves by itself.
-Shimmering lights, blurry vision, loss of vision, I get it all at different times during the attack.
+Shimmering lights, blurry vision, loss of vision, I get it all at different times during an attack.

 You will need to keep a log of your symptoms with details of when they occur.
-Print out our migraine diary or migraine symptom tracker to help.
-It is best to write it all down at the time, if you can see, so you don’t forget the details.
+It's best to write it all down at the time, if you can see, so you don’t forget the details.

 Dr. Charles Slonim, who specializes in vision, says to “jot down the day and time of occurrence, length of the episode and all of the symptoms you experienced.
 Check your vision in each eye individually — in other words, cover one eye at a time with your hand and note any symptoms in your uncovered eye."